GP Roles and ‘who’s who’ at Mount Pleasant

 BM, DRCOG, MRCGP

-Dr Hopkins qualified from Southhampton University Medical School in 1993 and became a full time Partner in January 2000.
+Equity Partner Dr Hopkins qualified from Southampton University Medical School in 1993 and became a full time Partner in January 2000.
 He is involved in the training of Medical Students and Doctors in the Practice.
 He also does regular out of hours sessions with Devon Doctors.
 Dr Hopkins is married with two children.

 Dr Sarah Scammell (f)